indrabasak/indrabasak.github.io/_posts/2021-05-23-rays-world-of-advertising.md

 One can notice the influence of Ray's days at Santiniketan in the brush drawings of Jabakusum hair oil ads.
-The ads were making fun of modern women avoiding combing hair or showers to stop hair loss.
+The ads were making fun of modern women hesitancy to comb hair or take showers in order to prevent hair loss.
 Like Ray's sketches in his short stories, one gets the underlying message of these ads without even reading the accompanied text.

-The ad campaign for the Indian Tea Board was more infographic in nature telling us the five rules for making good tea.
+The ad campaign for the Indian Tea Board was more infographic in nature - telling us the five rules for making good tea.

 ![Indian Tea Board Ad](/images/ray-adv/ray-tea-board.jpg?style=centerme)